Update Jun 20th 2019. I found a good link that explains pulsar at the Chess Programming Wiki .

 Pulsar version 2009(Mac, Windows, and Linux) can play Chess and the variants Crazyhouse, Atomic, Giveaway, Suicide, Loser's, Three Checks, Chess960, Shatranj, 2King, as well as various setboard wilds.
 Version 2007(Windows and Linux) will play all but Shatranj and Chess960.
 The latest version supports analysis mode in Atomic, Loser's, Giveaway/Suicide, Crazyhouse, 3Checks and regular chess.

 There is also an iOS version for tablets and phones at Pulsar Chess Engine - US App Store link.
 Levels of difficulty can be set within the app.
 It also plays regular chess and difficulty can be set for that too.
 The variants it plays are Crazyhouse, Atomic, Three Checks, Giveaway(similar to FICS Suicide) and Loser's.
-Formerly there was a charge to unlock Giveaway and Three checks but now all variants are included for free.

 For Pulsar to play Atomic Chess with fics rules use the word fics as a program argument.
 This applies to older versions as well. pulsarscoop2 link below for more info.